What is Hyperhydrosis?

 How Does The Treatment Work

-BOTOX® is a prescription medicine that is injected into the problem area.
+Prescription medicine is injected into the problem area.
 It works at the neuromuscular junction by blocking the transmission of signals from the nerve ending to the targeted sweat glands.
 When the sweat glands don’t receive chemical signals, the severe sweating stops.

 Sweat continues to be produced elsewhere.
-Your sweat doesn’t go anywhere or get backed up because the sweat simply is not produced in the areas treated with BOTOX®.
+Your sweat doesn’t go anywhere or get backed up because the sweat simply is not produced in the areas treated.
 However, the rest of your body will produce moisture normally.

 The actual treatment takes about 10 to 15 minutes.
-A small amount of diluted solution is injected into the affected area through a very fine needle placed just under the skin in order to minimize discomfort and maximize accuracy.
+A small amount of diluted solution is injected into the affected area through a very fine needle placed just under the skin in order to minimise discomfort and maximise accuracy.